buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/analytics-pump.md

 ### Prerequisites

-*   We are assuming that both Redis and MongoDB are installed (these are installed as part of the Tyk Gateway and Dashboard installation guides)
+*   We are assuming that Redis and either MongoDB or SQL are installed (these are installed as part of the Tyk Gateway and Dashboard installation guides)

 ### Step 1: Set up YUM Repositories